ivie-clifford/email-triage-starter-kit/configuration-worksheet.md

 # Configuration Worksheet

-Complete this before creating a personal Email Triage chat.
+Use this page as a planning checklist before creating a personal Email Triage chat.
+You can keep it open in your browser, jot your choices in a note, or make a copy for yourself. **Do not upload or attach this worksheet to ChatGPT**—you will simply copy your choices into the setup prompt.

 ## Eligibility